QuantEcon/lecture-python.myst/lectures/svd_intro.md

 variables that appear in the vector $X_t$.

-To reiterate and provide more  detail about how we can efficiently calculate the pseudo-inverse $X^+$, as our  estimator $\hat A$ of $A$ we form an  $m \times m$ matrix that  solves the least-squares best-fit problem
+To reiterate and offer an idea about how we can efficiently calculate the pseudo-inverse $X^+$, as our  estimator $\hat A$ of $A$ we form an  $m \times m$ matrix that  solves the least-squares best-fit problem

 $$
 \hat A = \textrm{argmin}_{\check A} || X' - \check  A X ||_F